harfbuzz/harfbuzz/docs/subset-preprocessing.md

    things up.

 *  The preprocessing operation may take longer then the time it takes to produce a subset from the source font.
 Thus the main performance gains are made when a preprocessed face is reused for multiple subsetting operations.

+*  Currently the largest performance gains are seen when using a preprocessed face for CFF subsetting.

 *  The preprocessed face may contain references to the memory backing the source face.
 If this memory is fully owned by a harfbuzz hb_blob_t* then it will automatically be kept alive for the lifetime